tdwg/website/conferences/2023/session-list/index.md

 This symposium offers an entry point into the discussion of mappings.
 We will review the mappings that already exist for various TDWG standards, the different technical approaches to specify mappings, and share a high-level view of the TDWG standards landscape to identify missing mappings.

-This session will be followed by a workshop (INSERT LINK) for further hands-on exploration and contribution to standards mapping efforts.
+This session will be followed by a [workshop](#wksh-02-building-bridges-mapping-from-to-and-between-tdwg-standards) for further hands-on exploration and contribution to standards mapping efforts.

 ### SYM 03 Providing descriptive data based on the FAIR principles